We talk to one of Techno’s most prolific producers and unsung heroes

 “Yes, I definitely would have made a few different moves in my career to avoid conflict with people later on that have no respect for the art, music and only themselves.
 I would have certainly not wasted time on certain things.”

 How do you see the state of play in Techno today?

-“It’s almost spilt into 2 sectors: first is the more obvious DJ TOP 100 & Ibiza/magazine mainstream, where success is driven by social media & Likes.
+“It’s almost spilt into 2 sectors: first is the more obvious DJ Top 100 and Ibiza/magazine mainstream, where success is driven by social media and likes.
 Then there’s the second: the pure original techno sound which is based on talent and hard work, where the artists aren’t all making the same style of music and wanting all to be on the #1 Label.
 It should be about the difference in music and being true to the sound.
 People are becoming musically aware again and digging back into the past to seek out quality, as it has been lost in the current mainstream.”

 Which new artists excite you?

 “Temudo, VIL, Renne Foster, Charles Green, Assembler Code, Stingray, Zein and Torai (my nephew from Manchester who is doing some sick stuff!)…. ”

 What advice would you give to youngsters wanting to get into music production?